neajul/Hosthandleiding/content/3-1_installing_linux.md

 > ⚠️ This will erase all the data on the selected target.
 Double check if you have selected the correct target drive and if there are **really** no files on there that you don't want to lose.

 #### Flashing for a native PC on Linux or macOS
 Sadly, if your **working computer** runs **Linux** or **macOS**, things get a little bit more difficult.
 For reasons that are related to the distinction between BIOS and UEFI, balenaEtcher is not a good tool for flashing the USB stick for a UEFI-based native PC and the DietPi Instructions specifically advise against using it.
-However, the recommended alternative [Rufus](https://rufus.ie/en/) is only available for windows.
-To get around this, we will use a few commands in the [[0-1_glossary#Command Line Interface (CLI)|terminal]].
+However, the recommended alternative [Rufus](https://rufus.ie/en/) is only available for Windows.
+This is not a problem *per se*, but it will require us to start using the [[0-1_glossary#Command Line Interface (CLI)|terminal]].

 The first thing we need to do is identify and format the USB stick from the terminal.
 Start by opening a new terminal window.
 This part differs slightly from macOS to Linux:

-##### Identifying and formatting your flash drive on Linux
+##### Identifying and flashing your flash drive on Linux
 On **Linux**, use the command `lsblk` to list all *block devices*.
 It's a bit complicated to explain what a block device is, so we will not go into it, and it's not important for following this guide.
 This will present you with a list of all block devices connected to your computer.
 It might look a bit confusing at first, but don't worry.

 Most likely you are probably looking for a device that's called sd*a*, sd*b*, sd*c* or something like that.
 The easiest way to identify your USB stick in this list is probably through its size.